informatics-isi-edu/ermrestjs/docs/user-docs/annotation.md

 _facetentry_ must be a JSON payload with the following attributes:

 Required attributes:

+You need to define one of these attributes which will refer to the source of the facet column.

 - `source`: Source of the filter.
 If it is not specified or is invalid the _facetentry_ will be ignored.
 It has the same pattern as _sourceentry_ defined above.

+- `sourcekey`: A string literal that refers to any of the defined sources in [`source-definitions` annotations](#tag-2019-source-definitions).
+You MUST avoid defining both `source` and `sourcekey` as the client will ignore the `source` and just uses the `sourcekey`.

 Constraint attributes (optional):